Dealer Licensing in Kentucky

 We can't train you to be a motor vehicle dealer; however, with this section, along with our Dealer-Related Information and Dealer Forms sections, we can help you by giving you the tips and tools to get you headed in the right direction.

-There are no minimum or maximum selling requirements for needing a dealer license; the basic law is that if you're going to make a business of selling vehicles, even one vehicle, you'll need a dealer license.
+If you're going to make a business of selling vehicles, you'll need a dealer license.

 The KY Motor Vehicle Commission (MVC) has the following licenses available for dealers: